tonyauyeung/Local2GAE2Global/README.md

 # L2G2L: a Scalable Local-to-Global Network Embedding with Graph Autoencoders

 INTRO:
 This project would provide codes for Local2GAE2Global (L2G2G) model, which is a scalable GAE approach combing the idea of local2global.
+The related paper is now published on Complex Network 2023.

 For comparison, I've also provied the codes for GAE and GAE+L2G, which is based on or refers to https://github.com/LJeub/Local2Global.